 Attach CSVs to notifications

-Datafold allows attaching a CSV of failed records to notifications in Slack, email, etc. This is useful if, for example, you have business users who don’t have a Datafold license but need to know about records that fail your tests.
+Datafold allows attaching a CSV of failed records to Slack and email notifications.
+This is useful if, for example, you have business users who don’t have a Datafold license but need to know about records that fail your tests.

 This option is configured separately per notification destination as shown here: